NateAI/nate.challenge.consumer/README.md

 Technical challenge for Consumer Team engineering candidates

-Any questions during the duration of the challange can be sent to jason@nate.tech and oliver@nate.tech.
+If you have any questions during the challenge you can drop an email to the developer/s that introduced the challenge to you.

 ## Overview